Loving God With Your Mind

 About David D. Flowers

 David received a B.A. in Religion from East Texas Baptist University and a M.T.S. in Biblical Studies from Houston Graduate School of Theology.
-David was in vocational ministry for 7 years.
-He has taught Biblical Studies & Latin at The Woodlands Christian Academy since 2008.
-He lives in The Woodlands, TX with his wife and son.
+David has over 20 years experience as a pastor and teacher in and outside the church.
+He currently pastors an Anabaptist congregation in Pennsylvania.
 View all posts by David D. Flowers

-21 Responses to “Loving God With Your Mind”
+26 responses to “Loving God With Your Mind

 • jimpuntney